mialkin/docs/programming/scrum/scrum.md

 **Scrum** is a framework utilizing an *agile* mindset for developing, delivering, and sustaining complex products.

-In scrum the development procces is broken into small pieces:
+In scrum the development process is broken into small pieces:

 1. We do just enough planning to get started with building the minimal feature set.
 2. We build what was planned.
 3. We test.
 4. We review that small feature set and get it ready to ship.

 When cycle from above is complete we end up with a *potentially shippable product*.
-This proccess usually happens in period of time of 1–3 weeks and repeated time and time again.
+This process usually happens in period of time of 1–3 weeks and repeated time and time again.
 You end up with several incremented releases called *sprints*.
 You keep repeating this sprints until your product is feature complete.

 > "Potentially shippable" means that the *product owner* can decide if it is ready to ship or there are any additional features needed before it ships.

 Sometimes you end up shipping your product after the second sprint, or the third, or the fourth, or even further, but you eventually end up with shipping product.

-**Sprint** is a 1 to 3 weeks timebox during which happen several incremented releases.
+**Sprint** is a 1 to 3 weeks time box during which happen several incremented releases.
 The outcome of the sprint is a *potentially shippable product*.

 > At the end of the sprint a *sprint review* and *sprint retrospective* meetings occur.